-For that reason, as a consumer debtor it is important that you understand how credit card companies and credit cards work.
+For that reason, as a consumer debtor you should understand how credit card companies and credit cards work.
 By learning the characteristics of a good credit card firm you will be able to choose the right company and enjoy the benefits of their products and services.

 How Credit Card Companies Work

 Credit card services are unsecured lenders.
-When the creditors approve you to utilize their loan facility it means they lend you money and expect you to pay them over a certain time period, usually on a monthly basis.
-Any credit card transaction that you make is a loan that you must repay under the specific terms of the agreement with the issuer.
+When the creditors approve you to use their loan facility it means they lend you money and expect you to pay them over a certain time period, usually monthly.
+Any credit card transaction that you make is a loan that you must repay under the specific agreement terms of the issuer.

 The company charges interest on the amount you borrow if you choose to carry part of the balance from one month to another.
 Let’s say you purchase a washing machine with your card.
 You’ll be charged interest on the value of the transaction until you repay the loan.
 The company will not charge any interest though, if you pay your balance in full in the first billing cycle.